 Career Outlook and Salary

-The BLS reported that large numbers of probation officers are expected to retire soon, although public funding may be an issue and have an impact on the number of new hires.
-Therefore, BLS predicted little or no change in employment for this occupation between 2012 and 2022.
-In 2013, probation officers and correctional treatment specialists earned a median salary of $48,440 per year, according to the BLS.
+The BLS reports that large numbers of probation officers are expected to retire soon, although public funding may be an issue and negatively impact the number of new hires.
+Therefore, BLS predicts only 4% job growth between 2014 and 2024.
+In 2015, probation officers and correctional treatment specialists earned a median salary of $49,360 per year, according to the BLS.

 Insight managers develop methodologies and tools for the purpose of collecting and analyzing data about human behavior for companies or organizations that would like to know more about their customers.
 They may also use established, syndicated research tools.
 This information is used to develop marketing, competitive intelligence and branding activities and build customer relationships.